-Session 2, Monday, May 13, 5pm Pacific: What is classical education?
+- Session 2, What is classical education?
 We will examine the principles of “classical” education vs. modern theories of education with a special view to how classical education best fits a proper understanding of reality.
 Building upon the first session, we will investigate how classical models are the best answer to the problems of human sin and ignorance, and how modern educational theories systematically ignore these realities.
 We will also discuss in more depth modern philosophies of education, their view of humanity, and their underlying purpose, as well as how the vision of classical education might benefit the modern world.

-Session 3, Monday, May 20, 5pm Pacific: What is Christian education?
+- Session 3, What is Christian education?
 Finally, we will examine some basic questions regarding the relationship between faith and educational philosophy.
 Expanding on our discussion from sessions 1 and 2, we will look at how classical education and Christian education might be harmonious but not identical.
 In that case, what makes education “Christian”?
 Is it possible and if so, in what way?
 Are there specific qualities required for a Christian curriculum or a Christian educator?
 How does a proper Christian education help students deal with the existence of evil in the world and the rising tide of a secular, if not anti-Christian society?
 How can we, as educators, better integrate faith and educational practices?